-On June 11, 2009, Kurt Mussina, former Senior Vice President, Sales and Marketing, for Freedom-2, Inc., instituted a lawsuit in the Superior Court of New Jersey, captioned Mussina v.
-Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex seeking payment of certain severance monies he argues are due to him under the terms of his previous agreements with Freedom2, Inc. and Freedom2 Holdings, Inc..
-Mr. Mussina seeks payment of approximately \$175,000.00 he claims are due under these agreements, along with costs and fees associated with the lawsuit.
-The Company disputes the basis for Mr. Mussina's entitlement to such payments, as well as the amount claimed due, and is defending itself against this litigation.
+On June 11, 2009, Kurt Mussina, former Senior Vice President, Sales and Marketing for Freedom-2, Inc., instituted a lawsuit in the Superior Court of New Jersey, captioned Mussina v.
+Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex, seeking payment of certain severance monies he argues are due to him under the terms of his previous agreements with Freedom2, Inc. and Freedom2 Holdings, Inc. Mr. Mussina sought payment of approximately \$175,000 he claimed was due under these agreements, along with costs and fees associated with the lawsuit.
+On February 11, 2010, the parties entered into a mutual settlement agreement whereby Mr. Mussina would be paid \$135,000.
+Mr. Mussina is to be paid \$130,000 on March 29, 2010.
+A balance of \$5,000 will then remain unpaid.
+Other Expenses as of January 31, 2010 include an expense of \$89,170 in relation to this payment.
+The Company had previously recorded \$45,830 in related General and Administrative Expenses.